-I was wrong.
-The experience taught me a valuable lesson.
+I was wrong in my assessment and the experience taught me a valuable lesson.

 Sometimes it’s strictly a people problem.

 I realized the problem was the leader in this department.
 This person always said what I wanted to hear.
 She was nice to me personally.
 She talked a good game, but she was grossly under-performing and bringing her department down with her.
-Through due process, and after trying to work with this leader to improve, I eventually had to replace her leadership and the department dramatically improved, almost instantly.
+Through due process, and after months of trying to coach and encourage this leader to improve, I eventually had to replace her leadership and the department dramatically improved, almost instantly.

 Handle people problems, with people.